HitkoDev/breeze/readme.txt

 == Description ==

 Breeze is a simple and user-friendly WordPress Caching Plugin developed by the Cloudways team.
 It offers users various options to optimize WordPress performance on various levels.
-It works equally great on WordPress, WordPress with WooCommerce and WordPress Multisite..
+It works equally great on WordPress, WordPress with WooCommerce and WordPress Multisite.

 Breeze features excellence on the following levels:.